11.12.25

 Extra info

 Sonic XA is a 2D platformer designed to capture the classic speed and precision of Sonic games while exploring the technical possibilities of the PlayStation.
-Players control Sonic (or unlockable characters like Tails, Knuckles, and Amy Rose) to navigate through levels filled with ramps, loops, and hazards, collecting rings and defeating enemies along the way.
+Players control Sonic (or other characters like Tails, Knuckles, and Amy Rose) to navigate through levels filled with ramps, loops, and hazards, collecting rings and defeating enemies along the way.
 Each character has unique movement abilities and attacks, such as Sonic’s Spindash and Super Peel-Out, or Amy’s Piko Piko Hammer and double jump, allowing for varied exploration and combat strategies.
 Levels feature dynamic objects, moving platforms, and interactive enemies, emphasizing fast-paced action, precise platforming, and experimentation with character-specific mechanics.

 The game was presented at SAGE 2025: